awesome-foss/awesome-sysadmin/README.md

 *Wiki software.*

 * [DokuWiki](https://www.dokuwiki.org/dokuwiki) - Simple to use and highly versatile wiki that doesn't require a database.
+* [Gollum](https://github.com/gollum/gollum) - A simple, Git-powered wiki with a sweet API and local frontend.
 * [ikiwiki](http://ikiwiki.info/) - A wiki compiler.
 * [Mediawiki](http://www.mediawiki.org/wiki/MediaWiki) - Used to power Wikipedia.
 * [MoinMoin](http://moinmo.in/) - An advanced, easy to use and extensible WikiEngine with a large community of users.